XingChen47/Card-Validator/README.md

 # card-validator

 A C++ program to validate card numbers for correct format and validity.
-This utility checks if a card number is valid using the Luhn algorithm and can identify card types (such as Visa and MasterCard) based on their number prefixes.
+This utility checks if a card number is valid using the Luhn algorithm.

 ## Features

 - Validates card numbers using the Luhn algorithm
-- Detects card type (Visa, MasterCard, etc.) based on number prefix
 - Simple command-line interface for user interaction
 - Cross-platform: works on Linux, Windows, and macOS